 And there you have it, custom repositories in your Jenkins X managed Nexus server.

-In the next chapter I will have a look at using gitversion as a dynamic version driver for your project.
+In the next chapter, I will look at using gitversion as a dynamic version driver for your project.